 In looking at the racial breakdown of those experiencing homelessness in relation to the racial breakdown in the general population and those living in poverty, disparate impacts along racial lines become evident.
-According to the American Community Survey 2017 annual estimates prepared by the Census Bureau, about 373,362 people live in Mercer County, and 10.8% (40,450 persons) of Mercer County residents are living below the poverty line.
+According to the American Community Survey 2018 annual estimates prepared by the Census Bureau, about 369,811 people live in Mercer County, and 10.8% (39,873 persons) of Mercer County residents are living below the poverty line.
 There is a strong correlation between poverty and homelessness, however, the racial disparities evident in the population indicate that poverty alone does not determine who will experience homelessness.
 Given the disparities present in the data, it is evident that systemic racism plays a significant role in factors contributing to homelessness.
 The data from Figure R.1 indicates the following:

-- Persons identifying as Black or African American are overrepresented in the population experiencing homelessness.
-While 20.07% of the general population, persons identifying as Black or African American are 35.98% of the population in poverty and 60.8% of the identified population experiencing homelessness. - Persons identifying as Hispanic/Latino are also overrepresented among the population living in poverty and homelessness.
-17.23% of the general population, persons identifying as Hispanic/Latino are 31.91% of the population in poverty and 21.4% of the identified population experiencing homelessness. - Persons identifying as Black or African American represent 64.3% of the sheltered population (staying in emergency shelter, transitional housing or safe havens) and 45.1% of the unsheltered population.
-Persons identifying as White and not Hispanic or Latino represent 16.4% of the sheltered population and 19.5% of the unsheltered population.
-Persons identifying as Hispanic/Latino represent 18.4% of the sheltered population and 32.9% of the unsheltered population.
+• Persons identifying as Black or African American are overrepresented in the population experiencing homelessness.
+While 20% of the general population, persons identifying as Black or African American are 34.7% of the population in poverty and 62.8% of the identified population experiencing homelessness.

+Persons identifying as Black or African American represent 66.7% of the sheltered population (staying in emergency shelter, transitional housing or safe havens) and 52.4% of the unsheltered population.
+Persons identifying as White and not Hispanic or Latino represent 17.4% of the sheltered population and 33% of the unsheltered population.
+Persons identifying as Hispanic/Latino represent 13.6% of the sheltered population and 11.7% of the unsheltered population.